totalspectrum/spin2cpp/spinconvert/README.txt

 so PropGCC must be installed and its bin directory must be in the Windows PATH environment variable.

-#### LMM Mode
+#### PASM options...

+This brings up a dialog giving options for PASM output.
+With PASM output, code may be placed in COG memory or in HUB memory.
-This applies only to PASM output (C and C++ is always compiled in LMM mode).
-If enabled, the PASM code is placed in HUB memory and loaded into COG memory by a tiny interpreter (the "LMM kernel").
+If the PASM code is placed in HUB memory it must be loaded into COG memory by a tiny interpreter (the "LMM kernel").
 This causes the code to run more slowly, but allows for much larger programs to run.

+Similarly, data may be placed either in COG or HUB memory.
+By "data" we mean variables and the run time stack.
+The DAT section is always placed in HUB memory, as are any strings.

+The default for both code and data is to be placed in HUB memory, since that is much larger.

 #### Library directory